node-class-may-2023/ComIT_Node/javascript.md

 console.log(number); // 1
 ```

-* If used prefix with operator before operand (for example, ++x), then it returns the value after incrementing
+* If used prefix with the operator before the operand (for example, ++x), then it returns the value after incrementing

 **Example:**
 ```js